insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

     root@host ~ # <b>tar xf *PATH_OF_THE_DOWNLOADES_SDK_ARCHIVE* -C /var/lib/lxc</b>
     </pre>

-3. Find out the normal users UID and GID.
-It's assumed that they are 1001 and 1005:
+3. Find out the your users UID and GID.
+For most installations they are 1000 and 1000.
+If that is the case, you can skip this.
     <pre>
     root@host ~ # <b>id *YOUR_USER_NAME* -u</b>
     1001